 The criminal division also includes Special Assistant U.S. Attorneys assigned from other federal agencies and local prosecutors' offices to handle firearms offenses and other matters.

 The Terrorism and National Security Unit coordinates the federal law response to International and Domestic terrorism threats and directs the state, federal, and local Joint Terrorism Task Force (JTTF).
 Reports about crimes of this nature should be made to the FBI 215-418-4000 or to a local police department.

-The Terrorism and National Security Unit is supervised by Deputy Criminal Chief Taylor Aspinwall.
+The Terrorism and National Security Unit is supervised by Deputy Criminal Chief White Collar Crime & Terrorism M. Taylor Aspinwall.

 The Economic Crimes Unit is responsible for prosecuting a broad spectrum of financial frauds and schemes, including:

 - Consumer frauds such as telemarketing fraud, sweepstakes and premiums fraud, fraud by businesses against customers